Racketship01/CompleteJSCourse2022/readMe.md

   // Does NOT work
   // book(23, 'Sarah Williams')

-  // Call method -- the first argument is exactly what we want the this keyword point to (in this case the eurowings object) Ans allows us to manually and explicitly set the this keyword of any function that we want to call
+  // Call method -- the first argument is exactly what we want the this keyword point to (in this case the eurowings object) And allows us to manually and explicitly set the this keyword of any function that we want to call

-  book.call(euroWings, 23, 'Sarah William'); // call the book function with the this keyword set to eurowings console.log(euroWings);
+  book.call(euroWings, 23, "Sarah William"); // call the book function with the this keyword set to eurowings console.log(euroWings);

-  book.call(lufthansa, 239, 'Mary Cooper');
+  book.call(lufthansa, 239, "Mary Cooper");
   console.log(lufthansa);

   // Apply method -- same as call methods, the only difference is that apply does NOT receive a list of arguments after the this keyword --instead gonna take an array of the arguments

-  const flightData = [234, 'George Cooper'];
+  const flightData = [234, "George Cooper"];
   book.apply(swiss, flightData);
   console.log(swiss);
   // first argument is the this keyword (object that needs to pass in)and the second argument is list of arrays --the data need to pass in